camunda/camunda-docs-static/get-started/content/rpa/_index.md

 Please use the Camunda Modeler version 4.3 or later.
 In case you don't have it yet, you can <a href="https://camunda.com/download/modeler/">download the latest version of Camunda Modeler</a>.

-* Download the latest version of the <a href="https://camunda.org/enterprise-release/cawemo/cloud-connect-modeler-plugin/">Cloud Connect plugin</a> for Camunda Modeler
+* Download version 2.0 or later of the <a href="https://downloads.camunda.cloud/enterprise-release/cawemo/cloud-connect-modeler-plugin/">Cloud Connect plugin</a> for Camunda Modeler
 * Extract the archive and move it to the plugins folder

 ```sh